somiljain7/unsupervised-learning/keywords.md

 returns a Nuumpy array of cluster labels

 12)t-SNE has only fit_transform()
-has a fit_transform() method
-simultaneously fits the model and transforms the data

-has no separate fit() or transform() methods

-cant expend the map to include new data saamples must start over each time
+has a fit_transform() method ,simultaneously fits the model and transforms the data,has no separate fit() or transform() methods,cant expend the map to include new data saamples,must start over each time learning rate(50-200)

-learning rate(50-200)
+13)DIMENSION REDUCTION
+IT FINDS PATTENRS IN DATA AND USES THESE PATTERNS I DATA AND USSES THESE PATTERNS TO RE EXPRESS IT IN A COMPRESSED FORM

+14)